passaglia/tokyo-dying-alone/README.md

 ## Deploying as a static site

-For deployment purposes we use [Frozen-Flask](https://pythonhosted.org/Frozen-Flask/) to convert the Flask app into a static site which can be hosted on [Github Pages](https://docs.github.com/ja/pages/getting-started-with-github-pages/about-github-pages).
+[Frozen-Flask](https://pythonhosted.org/Frozen-Flask/) is used to convert the Flask app into a static site which is hosted using [Github Pages](https://docs.github.com/ja/pages/getting-started-with-github-pages/about-github-pages).

-The build can be tested locally, for example by entering /build and running
+The build can be tested locally by entering /build and running

 ```
 npx browser-sync start --server